jrihon/thesis/chapters/00_chapter/00_section_03.typ

 // Say that ORCA's vpot works by using the orbital densities from QM and effectively uses the functions in order to return ESP values on the respective gridpoints.
 ===== Point charge derivation
 //From the field of QM, we know that the charge distribution of atoms in a molecule can be described through the MO functions.
 Exploiting the information on orbitals directly would prove extremely inefficient when going into classical mechanics.
 This is because movement of the molecule during the simulation would need constant reevaluation of the orbitals, in order to calculate the dipole moment between two respective atoms.
-An abstraction to the coulombic contribution is applied by designing point charges.
+The coulombic contribution is applied by the design of point charges.
 This type of charge is uniform across the atom and static during the simulation, meaning the value of the charge is queried from the force field instead of a continuous calculation of the specific parameter, which is an extreme gain in computational efficiency. @eq-charges-in-amber describes pairwise energy evaluation between atoms involved in intra- and intermolecular interactions.
 The $q_i$ and $q_j$ parameters are the charges of the two atoms being evaluated and $r_("ij")$ is the distance between them.
 //
 $